yrsong15/CellSociety/doc/DESIGN.md

 		+ Species needs to receive the open cells in the grid as an input so that it can utilize its given algorithm to find the spot where it wants to go.
 		+ Each species won't necessarily require a *move()* function, some might simply change their states.

++ Creating a copy of Grid from which to draw and base species decisions off of
+    + Pros:
+        + Each species essentially makes its decision at the same time, rather than making them sequentially.
+    + Cons:
+        + More space overhead

++ Orientation and Location classes being hard-coded for a 2d array implementation
+    + Pros:
+        + Able to implement Foraging Ants since we have a class that keeps track of their orientation and 'forward neighbors'
+    + Cons:
+        + Would not be easy to change the implementation of the grid in terms of the 2d array

 + Passing the species subclasses the cells that are empty instead of passing the entire grid to them.
 	+ Pros: